ataylor32/django-adminlogentries/README.rst

 ``django.contrib.admin``'s ``LogEntry`` model (with everything except the list disabled), allowing you to see every action taken by every user.
 The list can be filtered, searched, and sorted, as you would expect of a ``ModelAdmin``.
-This app is for Django 1.11+.
+This app is for Django 1.11, 2.0, and 2.1.
 It may work on older versions of Django, but it has not been tested.

 ------------
 Installation